Meta Platforms: Mergers and acquisitions

 Meta has acquired multiple companies (often identified as talent acquisitions).
 One of its first major acquisitions was in April 2012, when it acquired Instagram for approximately US$1 billion in cash and stock.
 In October 2013, Facebook, Inc. acquired Onavo, an Israeli mobile web analytics company.
 In February 2014, Facebook, Inc. announced it would buy mobile messaging company WhatsApp for US$19 billion in cash and stock.
 The acquisition was completed on October 6.
 Later that year, Facebook bought Oculus VR for $2.3 billion in cash and stock, which released its first consumer virtual reality headset in 2016.
 In late November 2019, Facebook, Inc. announced the acquisition of the game developer Beat Games, responsible for developing one of that year's most popular VR games, Beat Saber.
 In Late 2022, after Facebook Inc rebranded to Meta Platforms Inc, Oculus was rebranded to Meta Quest.

 In May 2020, Facebook, Inc. announced it had acquired Giphy for a reported cash price of $400 million.
 It will be integrated with the Instagram team.
 However, in August 2021, UK's Competition and Markets Authority (CMA) stated that Facebook, Inc. might have to sell Giphy, after an investigation found that the deal between the two companies would harm competition in display advertising market.
 Facebook, Inc. was fined $70 million by CMA for deliberately failing to report all information regarding the acquisition and the ongoing antitrust investigation.
 In October 2022, the CMA ruled for a second time that Meta be required to divest Giphy, stating that Meta already controls half of the advertising in the UK.
 Meta agreed to the sale, though it stated that it disagrees with the decision itself.
 In May 2023, Giphy was divested to Shutterstock for $53 million.

-In November 2020, Facebook, Inc. announced that it planned to purchase the customer-service platform and chatbot specialist startup Kustomer to promote companies to use their platform for business.
+In November 2020, Facebook, Inc. announced that it planned to purchase the customer-service platform and chatbot specialist startup Kustomer to promote companies to use its platform for business.
 It has been reported that Kustomer valued at slightly over $1 billion.
 The deal was closed in February 2022 after regulatory approval.

 In September 2022, Meta acquired Lofelt, a Berlin-based haptic tech startup.

+In December 2025, it was announced Meta had acquired the AI-wearables startup, Limitless.
+In the same month, it also acquired another AI startup, Manus AI, for $2 billion.
+Manus announced in December that its platform had achieved $100mm in recurring revenue just 8 months after its launch and Meta said it will scale the platform to many other businesses.
+In January 2026, it was announced Meta proposed acquisition of Manus was undergoing preliminary scrutiny by Chinese regulators.
+The examination concerns the cross-border transfer of artificial intelligence technology developed in China.